 - maintaining the current level of carriageways to avoid any unnecessary damage to underground root systems

 - installing safety barriers on both sides of the median.
 While safety standards require 1.2 m deflection zone (clear zone) behind these safety barriers to the nearest tree, in wider sections of the median at least eight to 10 metres of vegetation will be preserved

 - locating street lights within the verge, where practical, to avoid additional clearing in the median.
-Where this is not possible, double outreach poles are proposed in the median to keep clearing to a minimum.
+Where this is not possible, double outreach poles are being installed in the median to keep clearing to a minimum.

 In accordance with our environmental processes, the clearing extents for this project were also reviewed by the Shire of Mundaring and the Department of Biodiversity, Conservation and Attractions.

 All vegetation cleared for this project will continue to be mulched and re-used on-site.
-A replanting program featuring local species is being delivered for Stage 1 in consultation with the Shire of Mundaring.
-Further replanting will be undertaken in mid-2019 to complete Stage 2 works.
+A replanting program featuring local species has been completed for Stage 1 in consultation with the Shire of Mundaring.
+Further replanting will be undertaken in mid-2020 to complete Stage 2 works.

 We will also recycle concrete kerbs, paths and asphalt.

 - May 2019 to September 2019: Lighting (Western Power)